TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 The object-oriented interface uses essentially two+two classes:

-1. The :class:`TurtleScreen` class defines graphics windows as a playground for the drawing turtles.
+1. The :class:`TurtleScreen` kundi defines graphics windows as a playground for the drawing turtles.
 Its constructor needs a :class:`tkinter.Canvas` or a :class:`ScrolledCanvas` as argument.
 It should be used when :mod:`turtle` is used as part of some application.